dangallego/Gotham_Web/README.md

 # Gotham Web Tools

-**Developers**: Lianys Feliciano, Daniel Gallego, Janvi Madhani, under the supervision of Dr. Charlotte Welker.
+**Principal Investigator**: Dr. Charlotte Welker **Project Maintained by**: Gotham Web Research Group

+### Contributors
+This project is developed and maintained by members of Dr. Charlotte Welker's Gotham Web Research Group at the NYC College of Technology and the American Museum of Natural History.
+Major contributions have been made by the following, listed alphabetically:

+- Lianys Feliciano
+- Daniel Gallego
+- Janvi Madhani
+- Sneha Nair

-This repo centralizes and generalizes a number of modules used across the GothamWeb group to analyze hydro simulations, characterize the cosmic web in cosmological simulations and/or spectroscopic galaxy datasets and perform statistical analysis on large datasets.
+This repo centralizes and generalizes a number of modules used across the Gotham Web group to analyze hydro simulations, characterize the cosmic web in cosmological simulations and/or spectroscopic galaxy datasets and perform statistical analysis on large datasets.
 It also includes introductory tutorials aimed at Python and HPC beginners.

 The repo is organized into a number of sub-directories that aim to provide the tools and a hopefully thorough explanation of how to use those tools for users from all backgrounds, including beginners.
 Each sub-directory (which is the same as saying each "sub-folder") is, for the most part, comprised of the following: